A Night at Fenyan Ecolodge in Dana Biosphere Reserve in Jordan

 That night I had one of the soundest sleeps of my life.
 Since the ecolodge doesn’t have electricity in the rooms (except for the bathroom), we called it an early night.
 I arranged the white net around my bed to keep any bugs out, slipped under the fluffy duvet, and fell asleep to the sound of the howling desert wind within minutes.
 I completely missed the early wake-up call to go on a sunrise hike and didn’t wake up until the sun was streaming in through my window.

-The exterior of the Feynan Ecolodge, Jordan.
+The exterior of the Feynan Ecolodge in Jordan with its unique block design

 Breakfast al fresco with goats and cats